Japan Best Places: The Stories

 Sanjusangendo: Emperor’s lavish temple spending leads to samurai takeover

 This costly imperial temple ended up being the emperor’s undoing.
-Samurai in the provinces were gaining control of the old nobility’s income estates in the countryside, leaving the emperor without the funds to pay for his lavish chapel.
+Samurai in the provinces were gaining control of the old nobility’s income estates in the countryside, leaving the emperor short of funds to pay for his lavish chapel.
 His samurai general stepped in to pay for the project, and the emperor rewarded his benefactor with a high rank at court—something never before granted to a commoner.
 This samurai Kiyomori of the Heike clan then managed to seize control of the government.
 He packed the court with his clan members, deposed the emperor, married his daughter to the new emperor, and when the royal couple had a son, took over rule of the country as regent for the boy.
-Other samurai clans soon defeated the Heike to win control of the country, and moved their new government away from the old Kyoto court, to rule from their a new military capital of Kamakura, near Tokyo.
+Other samurai clans soon defeated the Heike to seize control of the country, and moved their new government far away from the old Kyoto court, to rule from their new military capital of Kamakura, near Tokyo.

-Honen-in: Pure Land Buddhism for ordinary people
+Honen-in: Honen preaches Pure Land Buddhism for ordinary people

 theHonen-in: Honen’s Pure Land salvation by faith alone